funmilolajire/chat-app-css-illustration/README.md

 ## Inspiration

-Project was inspired one of [frontendmentor's](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY) challenges.
+Project was inspired by one of [frontendmentor's](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY) challenges.

 ## Contact